spletna-postaja/translatable/README.md

 ## Configuring models

-To make your models aware of translated attributes you need to pull in the ``Translatable`` trait:
+To make your models aware of the translated attributes you need to pull in the ``Translatable`` trait:

 ```php
 use Laraplus\Data\Translatable;